Ticino: History

 The lands of the canton of Ticino are the last lands to be conquered by the Swiss Confederation.
 The Confederation gave up any further conquests after their defeat at the battle of Marignano in 1515 by Francis I of France.
-The Val Leventina revolted unsuccessfully against Uri in 1755.
+The Valle Leventina revolted unsuccessfully against Uri in 1755.
 In February 1798 an attempt of annexation by the Cisalpine Republic was repelled by a volunteer militia in Lugano.
 Between 1798 and 1803, during the Helvetic Republic, two cantons were created (Bellinzona and Lugano) but in 1803 the two were unified to form the canton of Ticino that joined the Swiss Confederation as a full member in the same year under the Act of Mediation.
 During the Napoleonic Wars, many Ticinesi (as was the case for other Swiss) served in Swiss military units allied with the French.
-The canton minted its own currency, the Ticinese franco, between 1813 and 1850, when it began use of the Swiss franc.
+The canton minted its own currency, the Ticinese franco, between 1813 and 1850, when it began the use of the Swiss franc.

+As a particularly poor region, Ticino was a land of emigration.
+Notable examples include the chocolatiers (cioccolatieri) of the Val Blenio, who migrated throughout Europe (see History of Swiss Chocolate).

 Until 1878 the three largest cities, Bellinzona, Lugano and Locarno, alternated as capital of the canton.
 In 1878, however, Bellinzona became the only and permanent capital.
 The 1870–1891 period saw a surge of political turbulence in Ticino, and the authorities needed the assistance of the federal government to restore order in several instances, in 1870, 1876, 1889 and 1890–1891.

 The current cantonal constitution dates from 1997.
 The previous constitution, heavily modified, was codified in 1830, nearly 20 years before the constitution of the Swiss Confederation.